-The National Park Service (NPS) allows special park uses at Amistad National Recreation Area which includes fishing tournaments.
+The National Park Service (NPS) allows special park uses at Amistad National Recreation Area, which includes fishing tournaments.
 Fishing is specifically authorized for Amistad National Recreation Area by legislation.
-These laws also designate the park superintendent with the responsibility to control the use of the park to insure public safety, administration effectiveness, resource protection, fish and wildlife management, and public use and enjoyment.
+These laws also give the park superintendent the responsibility to regulate the uses of the park to insure public safety, administration effectiveness, resource protection, fish and wildlife management, and public use and enjoyment.

-As with any special park use, a permit must be requested in advance to allow the park superintendent to confirm that the tournament follows the appropriate laws, is within the values and purposes for which the park was established, that public safety is paramount, that the property and resources are protected, and that normal activities and operations are continued.
+As with any other special park use, a permit must be requested in advance to allow the park superintendent to confirm that the tournament follows the appropriate laws, is within the values and purposes for which the park was established, ensures public safety is paramount, maintains protection of the property and resources, and allows normal activities and operations.

 The NPS is required by the United States Code (16 USC §3a) to recover certain costs that are incurred when managing special park uses.
-The NPS is further required to develop the policies and procedures to do so.
+Additionally, the NPS is required to develop the policies and procedures to do so.

 Exceptions: Certain unexpected conditions may occur at the lake that could affect a fishing tournament.
 These conditions could include: significant changes in lake level, adverse fisheries impacts, public safety problems, or other major problems.
 These conditions must be considered by park managers, realizing a necessary decision to modify permit conditions could impact tournament schedules.
-Recognizing the potential impact on fishing tournaments, the park superintendent will make a decision only after working closely with the tournament director/organizer and the Del Rio Chamber of Commerce Lake Committee.
-Any decision will be made as soon as possible and with the intent to minimize or eliminate any adverse impacts.
+Recognizing the potential impact on fishing tournaments, the park superintendent will make a decision only after working closely with the tournament director/organizer.
+Any decision will be made as soon as possible and with the intent to minimize or eliminate any adverse impacts, before finalizing the permit.

-Application Processing Fee: The above mentioned non-refundable application processing fee of $25.00 shall accompany the application.
-(If a tournament director/organizer submits one application for more than one tournament in the calendar year, only one permit will be issued for all the tournaments and only one $25.00 fee will be charged).
+Application Processing Fee: The above-mentioned, non-refundable application processing fee of $50 shall accompany the application.
+If a tournament director/organizer submits one application for more than one tournament in the calendar year, only one permit will be issued for all the tournaments and only one $50 fee will be charged.